Everything You Need

-Pornography addiction is a fairly well-known concept, but lesser known is the fact that it’s a big problem for middle-school and high-school age groups.
-It’s the least talked about form of digital media addiction and digital media overuse in our practice with many parents being unaware that their children are engaging with pornography.
-This is an area in which our cofounder Dr. Brett Kennedy specializes.
+Pornography addiction is a fairly well-known concept, but lesser known is the fact that online pornography use is common among middle-school and high-school age groups.
+It's the least talked about form of digital media addiction and digital media overuse for kids with many parents being unaware that their children are engaging with pornography.
+This is an area in which our co-founder Dr. Brett Kennedy specializes.
 If you have questions about it, you can contact him here.

 Information is power and for many people, acquiring relevant information about topics of interest is a highly stimulating reward.
 As we learned earlier, when our brain feels rewarded it releases dopamine, the “gimme more” neurotransmitter, inspiring us to repeat the behavior.
 Online platforms like YouTube, Netflix and Google News design suggestion algorithms to provide us with the content we seek to obtain that next dopamine hit.
 It’s for this reason that many of us struggle with spending inordinate amounts of time on the internet reading the news, engaging in chat rooms or streaming videos.
 It’s so common that the term “binge-watching” was recently coined to describe the phenomenon.